Homas/ioc2rpz/README.md

 - to exfiltrate data;
 - to redirect traffic.
 <p align="center"><img src="https://github.com/Homas/ioc2rpz/blob/master/DNS_Malware.png"></p>
-With introduction of Response Policy Zones in the BIND nameserver 9.8 it is became a simple task to monitor and contain malware on DNS layer.
+ISC Bind is a de-facto a standard of a nameserver.
+With introduction of Response Policy Zones in the ISC BIND 9.8 it is became a simple task to monitor and contain malware on DNS layer.
 A DNS server can handle millions of indicators but there is no automated and efficient way to maintain response policy zones on primary DNS servers.
+Usually indicators of compromise are distributed in plain text but in different formats and only a few providers of IOCs make them available via RPZ.

 ioc2rpz is a custom built DNS server which natively supports different file formats, protocols and transforms threat intelligence into actionable RPZ feeds.
 The feeds can be used on any DNS server which supports RPZ.